wouterpeere/GHEtool/docs/index.md

 # Welcome to GHEtool's documentation!
 Dear visitor

-Welcome on this ReadTheDocs for the open-source borefield sizing tool GHEtool.
+Welcome on this ReadTheDocs for the open-source borefield sizing tool GHEtool (v2.1.0).
-Currently, this ReadTheDocs is under construction and will be changed on a regular basis.
+Currently, this ReadTheDocs is still somewhat under construction and will be changed on a regular basis.

-Currently, most of the available information can be found under the Graphical User Interface section.

 Please find below the content of this ReadTheDocs.